-Water levels were slightly above normal for most sampling events (Figure 15).
-Note the water level was actually higher than the 17-year median daily statistic.
-Southeast Michigan experienced wet weather conditions this fall with rainfall averages 2-8" higher than typical for October (Figure 16) and generally above-average for the year by the end of October, despite a drier spring and summer.
+Water levels were below normal for most sampling events (Figure 15).
+Southeast Michigan experienced generally dry weather conditions this fall with rainfall averages 1-2" lower than typical for October (Figure 16).

 Figure 15: Streamflow data from the United States Geological Survey gage on the Lower Rouge River.
-Data are shown for the week prior to sampling (September 10, 2021) to the conclusion of all sampling events (October 22, 2021).
-Seventeen year (17) year median data are depicted by the orange triangles, and the daily mean of stream discharge for the time period under consideration is depicted by the solid blue line.
+Data are shown for the week prior to data collection (September 27, 2022) to the conclusion of all sampling events (October 28, 2022).
+Nineteen year (19) year median data are depicted by the orange triangles, and the daily mean of stream discharge for the time period under consideration is depicted by the solid blue line.